eosdac/eosdactoolkit/eosdac-material/README.md

 - `src/i18n`
 - `src/statics/config.json`

 `statics` is the main repository where you will want to change branding assets.
-Replace the files and retain the file names so you do not have to go through the other areas of the code to update the file names.
-You will also need to update the `i18n` directory for proper messaging and translations for the DAC's written content.
+Replace the files and retain the file names, so you do not have to go through the other areas of the code to update the file names.
+You will also need to update the `i18n` directory for proper messaging and translations of the messaging for the DAC's written content.
 The `config.json` file aligns with the proper deployed smart contract and you will need to change this file and the templates towards your DAC's smart contract.

-Other odd ball files may need to be changed by your team.
+Other files may need to be changed by your team.

 # Author
 The eosDAC Team.
 Join us on our Discord channel if you have any questions. https://discord.io/eosdac